How to Find an

 Competitions and Performance Experience

-When finding a singing teacher, it’s best to see if the teacher has listed any performance related accomplishments in their resume or bio.
-This includes winning prizes from auditions for opera productions, competitions, recordings, international voice workshops and giving solo or tour performances.
+When looking for a singing teacher, it’s a good idea to check if they’ve listed any performance accomplishments on their resume or bio.
+Things like winning awards from opera auditions, competitions, making recordings, participating in international voice workshops, or doing solo and tour performances.

-The first thing you should do is to go to the voice teacher’s professional website and read their bio.
-If there are any live performance recordings updated, take time to watch them and see if you like the way the teacher sings and expresses music.
+The first thing you’ll want to do is visit the voice teacher’s professional website and read through their bio.
+If they have any live performance recordings posted, take some time to watch those and see if you like how they sing and express themselves musically.

-Your ideal singing teacher should at least put several descriptions of winning or participating in domestic or international productions such as broadway and opera.
-Their resume should also include summary of their performance experiences such as recitals, tours, summer festivals, masterclasses and public performances.
+Your ideal singing teacher should at least have several descriptions of roles they’ve won or participated in for domestic or international productions – whether that’s Broadway or opera.
+Their resume should also summarize their performance experience like recitals, tours, summer festivals, master classes, and other public performances they’ve done.

 Teaching Experience in Singing